Transportation in New York City: Congestion pricing

-Congestion pricing in New York City was a proposed traffic congestion fee for vehicles traveling into or within lower and midtown Manhattan.
+Congestion pricing in New York City is a traffic congestion fee for vehicles traveling into or within lower and midtown Manhattan.
 The congestion pricing charge was one component of Mayor Michael Bloomberg's plan to improve the city's future environmental sustainability while planning for population growth, entitled PlaNYC 2030: A Greener, Greater New York.
-However, it was not approved as it was never put to a vote on the Assembly.
+However, it was not approved then, as it was not put to a vote on the Assembly.
+It was approved in March 2024 and implemented on January 5, 2025.

 Delivery trucks

 Since the beginning of the 21st century, the growth of e-commerce companies such as Amazon has resulted in an increase in delivery trucks within New York City, with 1.5 million packages being delivered per day by 2019.
 Several logistics hubs and warehouses have been built within the city to more quickly distribute packages in the New York City area.
 In 2016, NYCDOT commissioner Polly Trottenberg said that 90% of goods transported into New York City arrived via truck.

 The influx of large motor vehicles on the already constricted city streets has had a considerable effect on the flow of traffic.
-In the most congested areas of Manhattan traffic vehicle traffic moves 23% slower than it has from 2010 to 2019, and for the bridges and tunnels funneling traffic to and from the city, traffic has slowed down even more considerably.
+In the most congested areas of Manhattan, vehicle traffic in 2019 moves 23% slower than in 2010, and for the bridges and tunnels funneling traffic to and from the city, traffic has slowed down even more considerably.
 As a result, traffic-related pollution increased around 9% from 1990 to 2019, even when adjusted for population growth.

 Though it is legal for delivery trucks to double park in most locations while making deliveries during off-peak hours, this often leads to congestion on the surrounding streets when double parking occurs during peak hours.
 There are often complaints that delivery trucks take up bike lanes and parking spaces.
 In 2018 alone, four delivery companies (UPS, FedEx, FreshDirect, and Peapod) were fined a combined $27 million due to parking and traffic violations.
 However, some delivery companies continued to double-park, incorporating any double-parking fines into the delivery fee.
 Further, the city's Stipulated Parking Fine Program allows drivers to eliminate their previous double-parking violations by paying a predetermined fine without challenging it in court.

 As a result, in 2019, the NYCDOT started enforcing rules to restrict deliveries in the midtown zone during peak hours, impose a time limit on deliveries, and ban commercial double-parking on streets with one lane of traffic.
 To reduce peak-hour traffic and truck emissions, the NYCDOT also operates the Off-Hour Deliveries Program in Manhattan's midtown zone, which requires deliveries in that zone to be made between 7 pm to 6 am.